 If you’re not okay with putting fingers inside yourself, a diaphragm probably isn’t for you.
 To be sure you know how to use your diaphragm, you can practice putting it in and taking it out while in your health care provider’s office.
 Your health care provider will check to make sure the diaphragm fits right.

 It takes discipline.

 You have to remember to insert your diaphragm each and every time you have sex, so it takes a bit of self-discipline and planning.
-But at least you can carry it with you in your purse, if you want to be prepared anytime.
+You’ll have to carry it with you if you want to be prepared anytime.

 If you’re allergic to silicone or spermicide, you shouldn’t use a diaphragm.

 Don’t use a diaphragm while you’re having your period.